Microsoft v. MikeRoweSoft

 The case received international press attention following Microsoft's perceived heavy-handed approach to a 12th grade student's part-time web design business and the subsequent support that Rowe received from the online community.
-A settlement was eventually reached, with Rowe granting ownership of the domain to Microsoft in exchange for an Xbox and additional compensation.
+A settlement was eventually reached, with Rowe granting ownership of the domain to Microsoft in exchange for an Xbox and additional Microsoft products and services.

 Background

-The domain name MikeRoweSoft.com was initially registered by Canadian student Mike Rowe in August 2003.
+The domain name MikeRoweSoft.com was initially registered by Canadian student Mike Rowe on August 5, 2003.
 Rowe set up the site as a part-time web design business, choosing the domain because of the phonetic pun by adding the word "soft" to the end of his name.
 Microsoft saw the name as trademark infringement because of its phonetic resemblance to their trademarked corporate name and demanded that he give up the domain.
 After receiving a letter from Microsoft's Canadian legal representatives Smart & Biggar on January 14, 2004, Rowe replied asking to be compensated for giving up the domain.

 Microsoft offered to pay Rowe's out-of-pocket expenses of $10, the original cost of registering the domain name.
 Rowe countered asking instead for $10,000, later claiming that he did this because he was "mad at" Microsoft for their initial $10 offer.
 Microsoft declined the offer and sent a cease and desist letter spanning 25 pages.
 Microsoft accused Rowe of setting up the site in order to try to force them into a large financial settlement, a practice known as cybersquatting.